istheweatherweird/itww_bot/README.md

   mv secrets_example.py secrets.py
   ```

-4. You'll need your own [Twitter API key](https://dototot.com/how-to-write-a-twitter-bot-with-python-and-tweepy/).
-Get it and fill it in to your new `secrets.py` file.

-5. Run the app locally!
+4. Run the app locally!

   To preview your tweet(s) locally, go into bot.py and set LOCAL_DEVELOPMENT to `True`.
 Then, run: